 - reset your password (can be prevented if you enabled a Master Key)

 - request to bypass your Two-factor Authentication (2FA) method (requires your Master Key)

 - change the email address registered on your Kraken account

 What can I do to keep my email safe?

 1. Use a strong and unique password

 Your password should be randomly generated, longer than 16 characters and preferably generated and stored by a password manager.
-It should not be shared between multiple services.
+It must not not be shared between multiple services.
 No matter how complex your password is, if you use the same password on different platforms, you risk having your password compromised on a poorly protected site and reused on all your accounts.